 Leader of California to Iowa Ice Methamphetamine Organization Pleads Guilty to Federal Drug and Gun Charges

-Sentencing was held before United States District Court Chief Judge Leonard T. Strand.
-Anderson remains in custody of the United States Marshal until he can be transported to a federal prison.
-Anderson was sentenced to 112 months’ imprisonment.
-He must also serve a term of 3 years of supervised release following the imprisonment.
+Robertson was sentenced in Cedar Rapids by United States District Court Judge Linda Reade.
+Robertson was sentenced to 87 months’ imprisonment.
+He must also serve a three-year term of supervised release after the prison term.
 There is no parole in the federal system.

 Court file information at https://ecf.iand.uscourts.gov/cgi-bin/login.pl.

 The case file number is 21-cr-2054.